 Median annual pay: $76,820

-An associate degree from an accredited program in nuclear medicine technology is the typical education for these specialists.
+Graduation with an associate degree from an accredited program in nuclear medicine technology is the typical path for these specialists.

 4. Diagnostic medical sonographers